“Could you repeat that?” Dad's voice sounds faint through the whooshing in my head.

 “Why not?
 You’re entitled.”

 Cait's face drops.
 “I’m sorry."
-She dives forward to give me a fierce hug.
-I wrap my arms around her shoulders and squeeze back before getting up and going to the bathroom.
+She dives and gives me a fierce hug.
+I wrap my arms around her shoulders and squeeze back before getting up to shower.

 Standing under the water, I think about what I told Cait.
 Winston had planned for me to find out about him only after his death.
-I bet he’d never even mentioned Eleanor or me to his family.
+I bet his family doesn't know about Eleanor or me.
 What a fucking coward.
-He didn’t want to face them or us, so he left his lawyers to deal with things.
+He didn’t want to face them or me, so he had his lawyers deal with his mess after he'd gone.
 And his letter to me?
 What the hell was that about?
 I don’t know what excuses he could possibly have for his behavior.
-Nothing he had to say will make any difference.
-Adam Winston can’t buy my forgiveness with words nor money.
+Nothing he's said will make any difference.
+Adam Winston can’t buy my forgiveness with words or money.

-“You know you’re gonna have to,” Billy Saunders, the leader and the biggest of the group, stepped forward, his chest touching mine.
+“You know you’re gonna have to,” the leader and the biggest stepped up, his chest touching mine.
 When I didn’t back down, he shoved me.
-I remember stumbling, but I planted my feet firmly.
-I didn’t care that they outnumbered me; I’d had enough of their threats.
+I remember stumbling but quickly straightened up and firmly planted my feet.

-I was about to thump Billy in the gut as hard as I could when someone interrupted.
-“Want to make this a fair fight?” a voice said from behind me.
-I didn’t take my eyes off Billy as the kid stood beside me.
+I was about to punch Billy in the gut as hard as I could when someone spoke.
+“Want to make this a fair fight?” the voice said from behind me.
+I didn’t take my eyes off Billy as a huge kid stood beside me.

-“This is nothing to do with you, Bannen.”
-Billy didn't sound as cocky as before.
+“It's nothing to do with you, Bannen.”
+Suddenly, Billy didn't sound so cocky.

 “When you gang up on a kid, I make it my business.”

-Together, Matt and I faced down Billy’s gang.
+Together, Matt and I faced down Billy’s group.
 We all ended up in the principal’s office and then picking up garbage in the playground for two days, but it was worth it.
-I had a bloody nose, and Matt, a bruise on his chin, but we were proud that the others were in worse shape.
+I had a bloody nose, and Matt, a bruise on his chin, but the others were in worse shape.
 I’d barely turned eight, and Matt had been nine at the time.
 We’ve been best friends ever since.
 He introduced me to Ian and Alan, and we’ve been pretty tight since then.

-“Bout time you got here,” Alan yells when I step into our local pool hall.
+“Bout time you got here,” Alan yells when I enter our local pool hall.
 It’s our regular meeting place.
-Barney, the owner, is a tough guy, who takes no shit, but he’s used to us now, and we all think he’s cool.
-We mess around a lot, but never here because the place has become our second home.
+Barney, the owner, is a tough guy who takes no shit, but he’s used to us now, and we think he’s cool.
+We mess around a lot, but never at Barny's because the place has become our second home.